 Serve with crusty rolls or biscuits and a tossed salad.

 - Apple cider: In the fall during fresh apple cider season, substitute the apple juice with cider.
 If you omit apples entirely from the recipe, add one more cup of apple juice or cider in place of the apples.

 - Change up the sausage: You do not have to use smoked sausage.
 This dish can be great with bratwurst or hot dogs, too.
 Any sausage, include blood sausage, goes well with sauerkraut and apples.

-- Complementary condiments: This dish can be served as is hot or with warmed applesauce or spicy mustard on the side.
+- Condiments: This dish can be served as is hot or with warmed applesauce or spicy mustard on the side.

 - Cooking method: You can prepare this so many ways, such as on the stovetop, in a Dutch oven, in a skillet, a slow cooker, and baked in a casserole dish.
 The method depends on your available time and your cooking preference.
 The cooking duration on this dish can run the gamut from minutes in a skillet on the stovetop to 6 to 8 hours in a slow cooker.